jsware/jsware.github.io/_posts/2020-02-15-Shlog-a-Shell-Logging-Framework.md

 ---
 layout: post
 date: 2020-02-15
-title: "A shell script logging framework."
+title: "A shell script logging framework"
 description: "The ShLog framework provides a set of logging functions for shell scripts and a wrapper for running existing scripts."
 tags: [Bash, Scripting]
 ---
-A shell script logging framework.
+"`ShLog`" is a shell script logging framework.
 Check out the framework [here](https://github.com/jsware/shlog).

 (**Pronunciation**: How the great Sean Connery might say the word '*slog*').

 The `ShLog` framework provides a set of logging functions for shell scripts.
-If you are writing a shell script, you can `source shloglib.sh` at the beginning of your script makes a set of `ShLog*` functions available.
+If you are writing a shell script, you can `source shloglib.sh` at the beginning of your script, making a set of `ShLog*` functions available.

 Additionally a `shlog` wrapper script is available to capture existing script output into rotating log files without modification.

 ## ShLogging functions

 * `ShLogError` outputs messages prefixed with ERROR: to *stderr*;
 * `ShLogWarning` outputs messages prefixed with WARNING: to *stderr*;
 * `ShLogNotice` outputs messages prefixed with NOTICE: to *stdout*;